The official IELTS by IDP app is here! Download it today.

 The IELTS Writing and Speaking tests are marked by human experts.
 The Reading and Listening tests are auto-marked

-When you prepare for language tests, it's essential to know the details of the test format, including its modules, structure, and time needed.
+While preparing for English language tests, it is important to know the details of the test format, including the modules, structure, and time required.

-For the IELTS test, there are four different sections:
+For the IELTS test, there are four different sections - Listening, Reading, Writing, and Speaking.

 Exam Section